Leonard R. Reitsma

 About Professor Len Reitsma

 Dr. Reitsma received his BS in Biology from William Paterson University in 1985 and his PhD. from Dartmouth College in 1990.
 He is an avian ecologist and has conducted research on bird populations since 1986.
 Dr. Reitsma has worked on American Redstarts, Black-throated Blue Warblers, Yellow-shouldered Blackbirds and Northern Waterthrushes in the Caribbean.
 In 2003, he started a continuous population study on Canada Warblers in Canaan, NH, his home town.
-Graduate students working with Dr. Reitsma are conducting research on the effects of wind turbines on Bicknell’s Thrush, the habitat selection of Whippoorwills, and the effects of different forestry practices on bird communities.
-In the coming year he will be working on biotic responses to watershed restoration in Ethiopia and migratory spatio-temporal patterns in the Swainson’s Thrush.
+Graduate students working with Dr. Reitsma conduct research in the field on populations and communities of vertebrates in New England and abroad.
 All of his work is collaborative with either graduate and undergraduate students or colleagues.
 He enjoys his family, the outdoors, travel abroad and bird-watching.
 He also likes to play and listen to music of all types.

 Goodnow, Marissa, and Leonard Reitsma.
 2011.
 Nest-site selection in the Canada Warbler (Wilsonia canadensis) in central New Hampshire.
 Canadian Journal of Zoology: 89: 1172-1177.